-Now that you know why it is not highly advisable to feed your cavy dried bananas, it is now time for you to check out some of the benefits, nutrients and possible health risks associated with dried bananas or rather bananas.
+Now that you know why it is not highly advisable to feed your cavy dried bananas, it is now time for you to check out some of the benefits, nutrients and possible health risks associated with dried bananas.

 Dried bananas are not useless to cavies.
 The fact that they have too much sugar does not mean that they lack any benefits to your pet.
-The following are some of the benefits that we sampled out for you:
+The following are some of its benefits:

 - They are ideal for a healthy heart.
 Heart-related complications can cost the life of your cute pet.
 This is why you need to fortify it with bananas which have nutrients to enhance heart health.
 The potassium found in the fruit ensures that your cavy’s heart is operating fine to avoid any issues.

 - It helps in digestion.
 Cavies usually have problems with their digestion, and that is why you are encouraged to feed it with foods that can boost this process.
 Bananas are rich in dietary fiber which is great for digestion.
 It helps the cavy to digest foods that it eats and eases the bowels in case of any disturbance.

 - Promotes weight loss and control.
 The satiety feature in bananas ensures that they feel full.
 With this, they will decrease the intake of food.